CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Korin Miller

-pregnant woman in bed touching her belly
+pregnant woman sitting in bed at home

 Suffice to say, it’s harmless.
-But the less-than-benign name may still stir some feelings of apprehension.
+But the less-than-cuddly name may still stir some feelings of apprehension.
 Fortunately, learning about the bloody show during pregnancy can help to ease any lingering anxiety.
 So what is the bloody show and what does it look like?
 We’re sharing the facts (including how long after the bloody show labor may start).
 Here’s what you can expect.

-What Is Bloody Show?
+What Is the Bloody Show?

 The good news?
 It’s not as gory as it sounds.
 So what is bloody show and how can you recognize it?
 The bloody show happens when your body is preparing to go into labor.
 And, yes, as the phrase implies, it involves the appearance of blood.
 Right before the big event, your cervix (the lower narrow portion of your uterus) begins to expand or dilate to allow baby to eventually fit through it.
 Because the cervix is a blood-rich organ, it can bleed easily, explains women’s health expert Sherry Ross, MD, an ob-gyn and author of She-ology: The Definitive Guide to Women’s Intimate Health.
 Period.
 That means that when you start to dilate, you may end up seeing a bloody show, which is essentially blood from your cervix mixed in with mucus.
 So, yup, there’s actual blood in the bloody show.